philstutorials/philstutorials.github.io/CPSC359W.md

 />
 </div>
 </center>
-The second tutorial is a work period dedicated to you assignments.
-I'll be there roaming around and helping individually when I can.
+The second tutorial is a work period dedicated to your first assignment.
+I'll be there roaming around and helping where I can.